sachit27/greenR/README.md

 Accompanied by a Shiny app, greenR can empower researchers, planners, policy-makers, and citizens to study urban greenness patterns across cities.

-For more detailed information about the motivation, methodology, and validation, please have a look at this [Preprint](https://www.researchgate.net/publication/372909423_greenR_An_Open-Source_Framework_for_Quantifying_Urban_Greenness)
+For more detailed information about the motivation, methodology, and validation, please have a look at this paper published in [Ecological Indicators](https://www.sciencedirect.com/science/article/pii/S1470160X2400565X)

 ## Installation